programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 1960 417 391 419 461 472 535 622 606 508 461 390 432
 ```

-You can now use R to determine a number of different things from this data including when were the most popular flying times.
-Do the number of passengers increase over time?
-Do more people travel in certain months than others?
-You can probably find the answers to these questions quickly on your own, but what if there was a lot more data?
+You can now use R to answer a number of questions based on this data.
+For example, what were the most popular months to fly?
+Was there an increase in international travel over time?
+You could probably find the answers to such questions simply by scanning this table, but not as quickly as the computer.
+And what if there was a lot more data?

 # Basic Functions